What does the term ‘thresholds’ refer to?

 The aim of introducing allergen thresholds is to limit the use of precautionary allergen labelling (also known as PAL or ‘may contain’ warnings) so that it is only used where a food poses a real risk; while at the same time ensuring that people with food allergies are well-protected.

-Scientists are confident they have enough information on threshold doses for eleven allergenic foods (or groups of foods) to enable regulators such as the Food Standards Agency (FSA) and Food Standards Scotland (FSS) in the UK to offer strong guidance to food manufacturers on the actions they need to adopt to protect people with food allergies.
+Scientists are confident they have enough information on threshold doses for fourteen allergenic foods (or groups of foods) to enable regulators such as the Food Standards Agency (FSA) and Food Standards Scotland (FSS) in the UK to offer strong guidance to food manufacturers on the actions they need to adopt to protect people with food allergies.

 What is the problem with precautionary allergen labelling?